berachain/docs/apps/bend/content/developers/guides/liquidate-loan.md

   - You must already have sufficient balance of the debt asset, which will be used by the `liquidationCall` to pay back the debt.

-- Know the collateral asset `collateralAsset` you closing, i.e. the asset that the user has `backing` their outstanding loan that you will receive as a `bonus`.
+- Know the collateral asset `collateralAsset` you are closing, i.e. the asset that the user has `backing` their outstanding loan that you will receive as a `bonus`.

 - Whether you want to receive _aTokens_ or the underlying asset after a successful `liquidationCall()`.